polterguy/polterguy.github.io/documentation/magic/components/auth/roles/index.md

 Magic does _not_ create _"access rights"_ associations for roles.
 Instead the system allows individual endpoints to declare themselves which roles are allowed to invoke the endpoint.
 This is often referred to as _"Inversion of Control"_ or IoC.
 This is done by invoking **[auth.ticket.verify]** from your Hyperlambda code, and pass in a comma separated list of roles that are allowed to invoke the endpoint.
-Below is an example.

 ```
 // Some Hyperlambda endpoint file.